The current feed-in tariff scheme aims to fairly compensate customers for the excess power they export to the

-The ESC applied these criteria again to set the 2018-19 minimum feed-in tariffs.
-From 1 July 2018, customers on the current minimum feed-in tariff have been receiving either a single-rate minimum feed-in tariff or a time-varying feed-in tariff.
+The ESC applied these criteria again to set the 2019-20 minimum feed-in tariffs.
+From 1 July 2019, customers on the current minimum feed-in tariff have been receiving a single-rate minimum feed-in tariff or a time-varying feed-in tariff.
 Electricity retailers may offer one or both of these feed-in tariffs to customers.
 The new single-rate minimum feed-in tariff is set at 12 cents per kilowatt hour (c/kWh), which is higher than the rate for 2018-19 (9.9 c/kWh).

 The feed-in tariff is available to solar and other eligible forms of renewable energy, such as wind, hydro or biomass, with a system size less than 100 kilowatts.